top of page

 Piers

-Using a pier system for leveling shed bases is perfect for dealing with a steep surface.
-The best part is that the height of each pier can be adjusted so that they all support the weight of the shed floor evenly.
-First, measure out the dimensions of the slope, and after completing that, calculate what height of pier will be correct to use for the depth you need to dig.
+Using a pier system is almost exclusively kept for leveling shed bases when dealing with a steep surface.
+Similar to the concrete blocks each pier can be adjusted so that they all support the weight of the shed floor evenly.
+Piers can be used comfortably for shed sites that are 3+ feet out of level.

 What Is The Easiest Way To Level Ground For A Shed Foundation?